pau-3i8/Wavenet_research/README.md

 # Wavenet_research

-Code base for the paper: [Empirical modelling and prediction of neuronal dynamics]()
+Code base for the paper (when available): [Empirical modelling and prediction of neuronal dynamics]()
 ___

 ## Table of Contents